DEG uses its international networks to share know-how and expertise and to pool finance and advice efficiently.

 EBRD invests in 30 countries in the Southern and Eastern Mediterranean region, Central- and Eastern Europe and Central Asia.

-Together with the BMZ, DEG offers several development-programmes for companies: the develoPPP.de-programme supports projects with development impact, such as pilot projects.
+Together with the BMZ, DEG offers several development-programmes for companies: the supports projects with development impact, such as pilot projects.
 Furthermore, feasibility studies are realised with DEG’s help and are funded by the BMZ.

 AHK disposes of a large network of bilateral partners, delegations and representatives of the German economy in 90 countries to support German economic interests and companies.